 North Village and Brooks Village have been constructed during the tenure of Baylor 2012.
 Ten living-learning programs have been implemented.
-The faculty-in-residence program was initiated and has since grown to nine faculty members residing in apartments within the residential communities.
-The faculty partners program has been implemented.
-In addition, current residential communities have undergone significant renovations, such as Kokernot Residence Hall and the creation of the Memorial Chapel.
+The faculty-in-residence program was initiated and has since grown to 10 faculty members residing in apartments within the residential communities.
+A faculty partner program has been implemented that engages 60 additional faculty within the residential communities.
+In addition, current residential facilities have undergone significant renovations, such as Kokernot Residence Hall and the restoration of the Memorial Chapel.
+At its annual Homecoming meeting in 2011, the Baylor University Board of Regents approved capital improvements, including construction that will be financed through the issuance of bonds for a new 700-bed residential complex and dining facility on the east side of campus to open in fall 2013.
+Further, students will have a new option for living on campus beginning in August 2012.
+The University Parks apartment community officially becomes part of the Campus Living & Learning operation over the summer, affording students yet another opportunity to live on campus throughout their Baylor career.